Additivemenu/spoonlee1/Udemy/Spring6_SpringBoot3_Hibernate/C2/README.md

-e.g.1 by default all beans' scope is 'Singleton'
+:gem: e.g.1 by default all beans' scope is 'Singleton'

 ```java
 @RestController